-The wage inflation assumptions was reduced from 3.75% to 3.25%.
+The wage inflation assumptions were reduced from 3.75% to 3.25%.

-Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience more closely.
+Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience.

 The percentage of active member disabilities assumed to be in the line of duty was increased from 6.00% to 7.00%.